 The department provides research and professional development opportunities through liaison with many local and state education agencies and associations such as surrounding school districts, the Utah State Office of Education, the Board of Regents, and the Utah Consortium for Educational Leadership.
 The department also is the home of the UtahEducationPolicyCenter and the editorial office home of Educational Administration Quarterly, the leading academic journal in the field of educational leadership.

 INTRODUCTION TO THE PROGRAM

-The K12 Ed.D. with Administrative Licensure degree is designed to provide advanced preparation to individuals with experience working as administrators in K12 public schools, charter schools, or related educational organizations.
+The Ed.D. in K12 Leadership and Policy is designed to provide advanced preparation to individuals with experience working as administrators in K12 public schools, charter schools, or related educational organizations.
 Based on a model of professional inquiry, the Ed.D.
 Program emphasizes the use of theory in directing its field-based approach to problem solving.
 Students will study theory and research in the core domains of organization, leadership, inquiry methods, and in selected areas of specialization.
 They will use the knowledge gained in these areas of study to frame problems of administrative practice and to seek, critically examine, and apply information to solve problems.

 K12 Program Director - Dr. Shari Fraser, firstname.lastname@example.org, 801-581-6714